matthewbub/wussup.chat/readme.md

 7. Launch the local server. `go run main.go`
 8. _In a separate terminal session_, navigate to the `routes/` directory and install the project dependencies using npm - `npm install`
 9. Launch the client dev server `npm run dev`
-10. TEMPORARY (Sorry) _In a separate (3 total) terminal session_, navigate to the `/lib/image` directory and install the project dependencies
+10. _In a separate terminal session (3 terminals total)_, navigate to the `/lib/image` directory and install the project dependencies.
+(OR [JUST RUN THE DOCKER IMAGE IF YOU AREN'T DEVELOPING IN THIS SERVER](#build-the-libimage-python-service))

 ```sh
 # Create and activate a virtual environment (recommended)